Decentralized-Pictures/T4L3NT/contributing.md

 # Contributing

 Thank you for considering contributing to Tezos.
-This is a large codebase and due to the on-chain governance nature of Tezos we use some non-standard workflows.
+This is a large codebase and due to the on-chain governance nature of T4L3NTwe use some non-standard workflows.

 There are two classes of changes and both are treated differently: